vives-advprog/vives-advprog-parent/README.md

 - Shared testing dependencies (JUnit, AssertJ)
 - Dependency management

-Using this parent ensures that all projects follow the same standards and simplifies updates.
+By using this parent POM, you can centralize version management, streamline the development process for all your Java projects, ensure consistent standards, and simplify updates.
 Whenever a new Java LTS or library version is released, you only need to update this parent POM, and all projects can benefit from the changes by updating the parent version.

 ---